The most stridently asserted opinions will disappear down the memory hole.

 The same people pitching drug company conspiracies, are forgetting that drug researchers and companies are the entities that have worked best during the pandemic: the previous world record for the development of a vaccine was four years.
 COVID-19 vaccines happened in 11 month, and would have happened faster with a more intelligent clinical trial process.
 Pharma companies are among the pandemic’s heroes.

 We should try to politicize as few things as possible but sadly that does not appear to be human nature.
 The HCQ thing is an example… when the biggest HCQ promoter got COVID, he got treated with remdesivir and monoclonal antibody therapy, because those treatments appear to work better than placebo.
-Both, however, are difficult to mass manufacture, and when his followers get COVID, they are not likely to get the same.
+Both, however, are difficult to mass manufacture, and, when his followers get COVID, they are not likely to get the same.
 When it comes down to what really matters, it’s away with the baseless theories and in with the supported treatments.
 We should be thinking about why that is and what that says about humans, human nature, the Internet, and the tendency to follow the leader.

 The will to believe is so strong that it can overcome evidence.
 What’s going on there?
 I don’t fully or rightly know.
 It’s one of these psychological quirks and puzzles that interest, though.
 Something about the Internet seems to allow or encourage people to do more of this than they used to.
 It probably feeds on real institutional failures, too.
 We do have evidence that, “When political parties reverse their policy stance, their supporters immediately switch their opinions too.”
 Most people follow the leader.
 If the leader says something false, and you say it’s true, then you’re really a member of the tribe.
 Anyone can assert something true.
 To assert something false, you’re being in the in-group.

 Brandolini’s Law also applies, stating, “The amount of energy needed to refute bullshit is an order of magnitude larger than to produce it.”
 Much bullshit can be included in a single 240 character tweet… so much that it may take many paragraphs to show why it is incorrect… by which point the tweeter has moved on anyway… and the HCQ thing is an example of that as well.
 So is the obsession with vitamins C and D. Bullshit goes around the world before the truth has time to put on its pants.
+What’s really true about a complex matter that’s important often doesn’t fit in a tweet.

 What makes people double down on expressively believing incorrect things?
 How does this mechanism work?
 I don’t have a good answer, despite the “Follow the leader” thing.
 It’s not IQ.
 Pat Stedman is ignorant about the history of vitamin C as a purported cure-all (it isn’t), but he’s not low IQ.
 The first link in this post goes to a Nash comment thread, in which he baselessly claims “HCQ appears to be taking a lot of victory laps lately” (it hadn’t), and “I think we could shaved 30-50% off the whole ‘epidemic’ if there wasn’t so much political (and Pharma) resistance to what appears to be proving over and over to be a very effective treatment indeed.”
 It isn’t, and it wasn’t then… that comment is from August and by then large-scale trials demonstrated that HCQ isn’t effective and increases cardiac risk, which is why doctors weren’t prescribing it.
 He does say, “Time will tell,” but by then it already had.
 Nash is not low IQ: you can tell from his writing, and you can tell by talking to him.
 And neither Stedman nor Nash were in an information-poor environment: both had access to accurate information about the performance of different treatments, and chose to ignore it.
 “Low IQ” or “stupid” apply to many people baselessly promoting incorrect ideas, but not all of them.
 Is it just tribalism?
 Something else?
 It seems like an open question.
 Many guys have dubious/unlikely beliefs about what women are attracted to… addressing some of them, and showing what’s possible, is one purpose of this blog.
 Learning anything is partially about learning how to discern what’s real and what’s not.